How to Make Permanent Changes-

 Surrender sucks.

-Surrendering ourselves, our desires, our behaviors, our dreams, our loved ones or the outcome of situations to God is one of the hardest things God asks us to do as Christians (James 4:1-7, Luke 11:28).
+Surrendering ourselves, our desires, our behaviors, our dreams, our loved ones or the outcome of situations to God is one of the hardest things God asks Christians to do (James 4:1-7, Luke 11:28).

 There is typically some confusion around the differences between making a commitment and surrendering.
 Both are agreements we make with God but they are entirely different in their nature.
-When we make a commitment to something we naturally assume we will have some control over the process.
+A commitment is more of a partnership, therefore when we make a commitment to something we naturally assume we will have some control over the process.
 We also assume we will able to take personal pride in a positive outcome.
 In surrender we relinquish complete control of the process to God and He gets all the glory for a good outcome (Psalm 32:8-10).
 Commitments always have an exit strategy if the process becomes too painful or the personal difficulties become too much to bear.

 Sigh.

-Because we are all gifted with freewill—and sinful to the core (Joshua 24:15, 1st Peter 4:3, Ephesians 2:1, 1st John 1:9-10, Psalm 32:5, Psalm 51:5) surrender is always painful and hard— regardless of how long we have known and walked with the Lord.
-Additionally, because, we are by nature a bunch of control freaks, surrender is rarely a one and done.
+Because we are all gifted with freewill—AND sinful to the core (Joshua 24:15, 1st Peter 4:3, Ephesians 2:1, 1st John 1:9-10, Psalm 32:5, Psalm 51:5) surrender is always a painful and difficult process — regardless of how long we have walked with the Lord.
+Additionally, we are by nature a bunch of control freaks therefore, surrender is rarely a one and done.
 Typically, we have to take the habit, person, situation or sin to God over and over again until the battle is won.

 Surrender looks different in different situations.